-Perfumery, in particular men's perfumery, has long been oriented towards the choice of natural raw materials such as spices or even aromatic herbs.
-Today, these herbs have even become a full-fledged olfactory family!
-And spices such as star anise (star anise), cloves or cardamom are very popular, especially in men's fragrances.
-However, what to do with the whole family of peppers, including little paprika?
-How to highlight this delicate and fragrant spicy fire in a perfume without extinguishing all the other fragrances?
-A house dared: Hermès created Paprika Brasil.
+Perfumery, especially men's fragrances, has long favored natural raw materials such as spices and aromatic herbs.
+These ingredients have even become a distinct olfactory family in their own right!
+Spices like star anise, cloves, and cardamom are particularly popular in men's scents.
+But what about the entire family of peppers, including paprika?
+How can this delicate and fragrant spicy fire be showcased in a perfume without overpowering other fragrances?
+Hermès took on the challenge and created Paprika Brasil.

 Paprika Brasil by Hermès: A Fragrance of Spices or Legends?

 Just like in culinary arts, perfumer Jean-Claude Ellena skillfully distilled the essence of paprika to enhance its qualities.
 Launched in 2006, Hermès' Paprika Brasil is a bold and surprising fragrance that manages to avoid being overwhelming or stifling.
 The green notes of this beautifully blended floral scent open up to reveal violet, cloves, and paprika, ultimately settling into a pleasant woody and floral trail.
 The paprika note is gentle, primarily serving to accentuate the floral and woody aspects of this exquisite fragrance.